digitaldesigndj/javascript-video-poker/README.md

     grunt watch

 Use this task to start up the devlopment environment.
 Files from `src/` are compiled and output to the `out/` directory.
-Bring you own web server.
+Bring your own web server.

     grunt export